trungpham141205/Full_Adder/README.md

 7. Conclusion

-The Half Adder was successfully designed, simulated, and synthesized.
+The Full Adder was successfully designed, simulated, and synthesized.

 The project demonstrates a complete digital design flow from RTL coding to timing analysis.